Skip to main content

 NULLArt

-This result includes matched rows, unmatched students, and unmatched classes.
+The result set includes matched rows as well as unmatched students and classes.

 Use FULL OUTER JOIN when: